My File Was Too Big to Upload — Here's the Simple Fix No One Told Me

 Common Mistakes to Avoid

-• Over-compressing documents: If you push the compression slider too high, the internal text might become blurry and unreadable.
-Always double-check your compressed file before submitting it to a client or portal.
+- Over-compressing documents: If you push the compression slider too high, the text might become blurry and unreadable.
+Always open and double-check your compressed file before submitting it to a client or portal.
+It is better to have a slightly larger file than a broken one.
+Take an extra minute to verify your work.